Psychosis. Symptoms and Treatment

 Psychosis in the antiquity

-Although theories of demonic influences also held sway in Greek conceptions of madness and rationalist theories began to take hold.
+Although theories of demonic influences also held sway in Greek conceptions of madness, rationalist theories began to take hold.
 Plato, writing in the 5th and 4th centuries BC, advocated a very modern integrative conceptualization of the relationship between the mind and body.
-In his book “The Dialogues” he wrote that “…to think about curing the head alone, and not the rest of the body also, is the height of folly….and therefore if the head and body are to be well, you must begin by curing the soul.”
+In his book “The Dialogues,” he wrote that “to think about curing the head alone, and not the rest of the body also, is the height of folly… and therefore if the head and body are to be well, you must begin by curing the soul.”

 Madness and insanity in the Middle Ages